 03.01 Flooding.

-Verify that flooding sources are analyzed, designated flooding barriers are functional and appropriate to protect critical mitigating systems and equipment, and operator coping actions can reasonably be completed.
+Verify that flooding sources are analyzed, designated flooding barriers and equipment are functional and appropriate to protect critical mitigating systems and equipment, and operator coping actions can reasonably be completed.
 Walkdown a selected area(s) or room(s) susceptible to flooding.

 Specific Guidance